 Licensure & Certification Requirements

-Wind turbine mechanics in Maine don’t have to pursue a state license before they can start working in a professional capacity.
-They don’t have to pursue certification to do so, either, but candidates who are certified are usually looked upon favorably by employers.
-Additionally, certification can also be a great way to facilitate career growth thanks to its opportunities for networking and continuing education.
+Wind turbine technicians in Maine don’t need to obtain a state license before they can work in a professional capacity.
+They don’t have to pursue certification to do so, but candidates who are certified are usually viewed favorably by employers.
+Additionally, certification can be a great way to facilitate career growth through opportunities for networking and continuing education.

-Individuals who would like to become certified as wind turbine mechanics in Maine can do so through the North American Board of Certified Energy Practitioners (NABCEP), GWO BTT, GWO BST, and OSHA Certification.
-Candidates should be prepared to meet the educational requirements and pass a professional examination before they can become officially certified.
+Individuals who would like to become certified as wind turbine technicians in Maine can do so through the North American Board of Certified Energy Practitioners (NABCEP), GWO BTT, GWO BST, and OSHA Certification.
+Candidates should be prepared to meet the educational requirements and pass a professional examination before becoming officially certified.

 Top Wind Turbine Technician Schools in Maine

-The following schools offer prominent wind turbine mechanic education for residents of Maine.
+The following schools offer prominent wind turbine technician education for residents of Maine.

 Northern Maine Community College